I think boredom is greatly misunderstood. ‘Being bored’ is often listed as a top reason new runners quit running.

 Do you ever have some great insight while in the shower?
 That is often a result of letting your unconscious or subconscious mind do its thing.

-The exact same thing can happen on the run, but only if you are running without distractions.
+The same thing can happen on the run, but only if you are running without distractions.

 Ask yourself a question and go out for a run.
 Let yourself be bored.
-I guarantee you will have at least one new insight on the question before you get home, even if you never consciously ponder the question.
+I guarantee you’ll have at least one new insight on the question before you get home, even if you never consciously ponder the question.

 Prime your thinking and let your mind wander.
 You just may surprise yourself.